phildong/BehaviorTracking/README.md

 # FreezeAnalysis
 This repository contains iPython files that can be used to score an animal's motion and freezing while in a conditioning chamber.
 It was designed with side-view recording in mind, and with the intention of being able to crop the top of a video frame to remove the influence of fiberoptic/miniscope cables.
-In the case where no cables are to be used, recording should be capable from above the animal.
+In the case where no cables are to be used, recording should be capable from above the animal.  **If you are unfamiliar with how to use iPython/Jupyter Notebook, please see the [Getting Started repository](https://github.com/ZachPenn/GettingStarted)**

 ## Basic Workflow
 1. Run **FreezeAnalysis_Calibration.ipynb** on a short video of a chamber with no animal in it (~10 sec).
 This allows detection of basal fluctuation in pixel grayscale values.
 A suggested cutoff for use with subsequent steps is provided.